nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 <br>

 ### Listing all groups: `group /list`
+Displays all existing groups so that you can have an overview of previously created groups.
-Displays all active groups.
-Deleted groups will not be listed.<br>
+However, deleted groups will not be listed.

 >Format: `group /list`